ilknur28/To-Do-List-App/README.md

 # To Do List
-Simple To Do List App generating a list of items
+Simple To Do List App generating a list of items.
+Add, Delete and Create new List by simple typing new name in the URL.

 ## Built With
 * [Node.js](https://nodejs.org/en/about/)